psychowico/create-react-app-electron/README.md

 See the section  in create-react-app docs about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Linting
+We use `tslint` to lint the code, it would be useful if you install it in your IDE.
+For scss linting we use `sass-lint` package.
+If you IDE support it, please install it, it will help you to make cleaner SCSS faster.

+Do general tests before pushing your code call this command:

+`yarn check-code`

+This will perform scss linting, typescript linting and unit tests.

+If you won't, the CI will do it for you and you won't be able to merge you PR.

 ## `require('electron')` in renderer process

 If you need access `electron` lib in renderer process for whatever reason, use `./src/electron-bridge.ts` module.